 While you are developing your apps, you can also debug them.
 Use the 1-Click Publish button to publish your web or mobile application.
+You can also work in teams to create your apps.
 If you are creating a mobile app, you can generate a native build for Android and iOS - all within Service Studio.

 In more advanced development setups, usually with enterprise customers, dozens of apps are managed and developed on a development server, then moved to quality assurance servers, and finally deployed to one or more front-end servers or app stores.

 Service Studio IDE runs on any computer that satisfies system requirements.
 The mobile apps you create in OutSystems can run on a range of iOS and Android devices.
 Your end-users can open web applications in any modern browser.

 With Development Environment you also get Integration Studio.
 Use it to write extensions for your apps.
 For example, extend the functionality of the application logic or build custom database connections.

 - Choose between a Mobile or a Web App